RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ## How it was going

-So how did I troubleshoot the above issue:
+So how did I troubleshoot:

 <ul>
   <li>**Documentation** In the Microsoft documentation I read that with Access Key authentication it should be possible to make this work.
 So the theory was there.
 Unfortunately I could not find any code examples or references to this particular connector.
 I kept on changing the bicep code here and there and tried build after build to no avail.
 I started to wonder if this was even possible to do this using bicep.